Qkvad/AffiliationRecommendation/README.md

 ```

 ## Octave
 Everything related to the work in Octave is in octave/.
-Run `main` while in Octave command window to see user by user graph depiction
+Run `main` while in Octave command window to see user by user graph depiction.

 ## Tex
-Everything related to the work in Octave is in tex/.
+Everything related to the work in tex is in tex/.